 How do I make sure I'm shooting in RAW?

-Press the 'QUAL' button (47) and turn the main command dial until the word 'RAW' appears on its own.
+Press the 'QUAL' (for 'quality') button (47) and turn the main command dial until the word 'RAW' appears on its own.
 The word 'RAW' doesn't actually stand for anything, but everyone writes it that way to show that it's a file format that contains the 'raw' data from the sensor.
 The alternative is JPEG (which stands for Joint Photographic Experts Group), but that's a compressed file format and therefore should not be used.
 Note that RAW files don't end in '.RAW'.
 It's just a generic term, so each manufacturer has its own RAW extension, such as Nikon's .NEF.